Amogh08/health-web/README.md

 # A health-assistance chatbot
 # Developed using Azure Technologies

-## Main idea of the project and technologies used
+## Main idea of the project and technologies used:
 Industry: Health

 Project Title: Health-Web: A Health Assistance Chatbot